sudarshan-uprety/Cafe-Management-System/README.md

 # Order-Management-System

-* simple cafe management system where user can see price and menu and all
+- simple cafe management system where user can see price and menu and all
+- This is just s fun personal project.